hongzhonglu/vivarium/doc/getting_started.rst

    that you must run these two commands in separate terminals.
 To shut them down, you can just use CTRL-C to kill the processes.

-   .. note:: Make sure you shut down Kafka before Zookeeper!
+   ..
+WARNING:: Make sure you shut down Kafka before Zookeeper!
 If you
        shut down Zookeeper first, Kafka will refuse to quit.
 You can then force it to stop with ``kill -9``.